TuluTilahun/Text-Summarization/README.md

 # Reference

-=== If you use WETS and/or WEEM4TS, please cite the following reference.
+=== If you use WETS and/or WEEM4TS, please cite the following reference:
+Hailu, T.T.; Yu, J.; Fantaye, T.G.
+A Framework for Word Embedding Based Automatic Text Summarization and Evaluation.
+Information 2020, 11, 78.